Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Chillon Burg GenferseeSchifffahrt zur Chillon Burg beim Genfersee (Foto: Seraina Zellweger)

 Today is all about cheese and chocolate.
-After all, that’s what Switzerland is famous for.
-So catch the train to Gruyères and get ready for some culinary and mediaeval action.
+After all, Switzerland is famous for them.
+So hop on the train to Gruyères and get ready for a feast in a medieval town.

 The Gruyère cheese factory is right behind the train station.
-For a small entrance fee, you can watch how the iconic Gruyère cheese is being made.
-Samples and tasting opportunities are included.
+Here, you can watch how the traditional Gruyère cheese is made.
+Of course, tastings are included.
+Once you’re done snacking, you can take the bus or follow the path to the center of Gruyères.
+This walk will take you about 20 minutes.

-The main attraction in Gruyères is probably the castle, which is open to the public and costs 12 CHF to enter.
-But the hidden cobblestone alleys and the countless souvenir shops also tend to have people stick around longer than they expected.
+The main attraction in Gruyères is probably the castle, which is open to the public and costs 12 CHF for entry.
+However, the hidden cobblestone streets and numerous souvenir shops might tempt you to stay longer than you expected.

-After exploring Gruyères, and maybe grabbing a souvenir or two, you have the option to head to Broc and visit La Maison Cailler.
-Their visitor centre teaches you everything you need to know about Switzerland’s oldest chocolate brand.
-At the end of the tour, you’ll get to taste a lot of free samples.
+After exploring Gruyères and maybe picking up a souvenir or two, you can head to Broc to visit La Maison Cailler.
+In their visitor center, you’ll learn everything you need to know about the oldest chocolate brand in Switzerland.
+At the end of the tour, you’ll be treated to a buffet where you can sample plenty of chocolate.

-Now, you do have the option to trade in the chocolate and cheese frenzy for some glacier action.
-Instead of heading to Gruyères, catch the train to Col-du-Pillon and visit Glacier 3000.
+You also have the option to trade in your cheese and chocolate high for a glacier visit.
+Instead of heading to Gruyères, you can take the train to Col-du-Pillon and visit Glacier 3000.

-The 360-degree views are astonishing and if you’re brave enough, the Peak Walk across the suspension bridge is an experience you’ll likely never forget.
+The 360-degree views are breathtaking.
+And if you’re brave enough, the Peak Walk over the suspension bridge is an experience you won’t forget anytime soon.

 Gruyere StadtGemütliche Gasse in Gruyères (Foto: Seraina Zellweger)